Raylern/MoodleProfile/README.md

 # MoodleProfile
 a fake moodle profile

-This feature is first discovered by 就地免职.
+This feature is first discovered by cerebral Cortex.

 Steps: